 - Deed poll registered with the relevant authority

 - Instrument evidencing change of name form registered in the Land Titles Office

 How can I get an application form for a new licence?

 To obtain an application, you can either:

 - Download the relevant application form and schedule of fees from the 'Download Application Forms' webpage.

 - Call the Security Licensing & Enforcement Directorate (SLED) on 1300 362 001 between 8:30am - 4:30pm Monday to Friday to have an application pack posted to you.

 What happens if I send my application form without all of the relevant information or certified copies of documents?

 If an application is received at the SLED with incorrect or incomplete details, a letter will be sent to the applicant advising them to provide / amend these details.
 The application will be held at the SLED for 21 days during which time the applicant must supply the required documents / information if they wish their application to proceed.
-If the requested documentation is not received within this 21 day period, the application will be rejected and returned to the applicant.
+If the requested documentation is not received within this 21 day period, the application will be withdrawn.